Ali-Fattahian/instagram-clone/README.md

 ### Description

-Instagram website clone build with Django.
+Instagram website clone built with Django.
 This project was made to be as close as possible to Instagram website, however a few features are missing that are planned to be added later.

 ### Features